-This parameter triggers whether your Samba server tries to become LMB (local master browser) for its work group.
-Choose a very low value such as 2 to spare the existing Windows network from any interruptions caused by a misconfigured Samba server.
-More information about this topic can be found in the Network Browsing chapter of the Samba 3 Howto; for more information on the Samba 3 Howto, see Section 21.9, "More information".
-If no other SMB server is in your network (such as a Windows 2000 server) and you want the Samba server to keep a list of all systems present in the local environment, set the os level to a higher value (for example, 65).
-Your Samba server is then chosen as LMB for wins support and wins server your local network.
+This parameter triggers whether your Samba server tries to become an LMB (local master browser) for its workgroup.
+Choose a very low value, such as 2, to spare the existing Windows network from any interruptions caused by a misconfigured Samba server.
+More information about this topic can be found in the Network Browsing chapter of the Samba 3 Howto.
+For more information about the Samba 3 Howto, see Section 21.9, "More information".
+If no other SMB server is in your network (such as Windows 2000 server) and you want the Samba server to keep a list of all systems present in the local environment, set the oslevel to a higher value (for example, 65).
+Your Samba server is then chosen as LMB for your local network.

 When changing this setting, consider carefully how this could affect an existing Windows network environment.
-First test the changes in an isolated network or at a noncritical time of day.
+First, test the changes in an isolated network or at a noncritical time of day.